-Tanfield is a passive investment company with investments in Snorkel International and Smith.
+Tanfield Group is a passive investment Company with investments in Snorkel International and Smith, as described in the Investing Policy on page 6.
+As a passive investment Company, we do not have operational control or input into these investments.
 It is the intention that where distributions or realisations are made that these are distributed to shareholders, subject to compliance with any legal requirements associated with such distributions.